RanFR/LBFGS/README.md

 ## 1. How to use

 Write cost function and set bound function.
-You can see the examples in test.cpp.
+You can see the examples in *src* folder.

 ## 2. Licence